-Bright light helps to maintain vibrant flower color.
+Bright light helps to maintain vibrant flower colors.
 Pale or washed-out flowers are a sure sign that the plant needs more light.

-- The soil should be kept on the dry side.
-Water thoroughly when the soil surface is dry to the touch, and be sure the container that they are potted in drains well.
+- You should keep the soil on the dry side.
+Water thoroughly when the soil surface is dry to the touch, and be sure the container they are potted in drains well.
 Never let the plant stand in water.